seansfkelley/react-layered-chart/API.md

 ## Layers

+To see some layers in action, check out the example page.

 ### Data Layers

 These components render different types of visualizations for data.
 They all follow the same basic pattern of accepting props for: